Call for Abstracts

 Submission, timeline, and participation

 The YA Coordination Team will screen the proposals in agreement with the event’s scientific committee and inform successful applicants by August 31, 2015.
-Priority will be given to members of the YA Network (registration is free of charge and can be made here).
+Priority will be given to members of the YA Network.

 No full paper is required, however, participants will be asked to submit an extended abstract (1000 words) of their presentation by September 30, 2015.
 Some of the contributions will be invited to submit a full paper to the YA OA, peer-reviewed journal plaNext.